cedar/cedar/readme.md

 # Installing cedar

 ## Supported operating systems
-For now, Ubuntu Linux is the only supported operating system for cedar.
+For now, Ubuntu Linux is the only fully supported operating system for cedar.
 The following manual for installing cedar is geared toward Ubuntu Linux and other Debian-based Linux distributions.
 That being said, we have successfully installed cedar on all major operating systems (other Linux distributions, MacOS, and Windows).
 In a lot of cases, the installation is not as easy and you will have to get creative here and there - but it is possible.
 Bear with us as we try to make cedar more platform independent.

+## Supported compilers
+In general, we support GCC versions >= 4.4.5 (including MinGW ports) and MSVC versions >= 2010.
+You might also use Clang on Mac OS, but its support is provisional.
+As mentioned above, our main priority is the Linux operating system, so we cannot guarantee that compiling cedar on a different operating system / with a different compiler works out of the box.
+We are, however, able to help you with the most common problems when trying out non-Linux solutions, so just drop us a message if you are experiencing any problems.

 ## Install all dependencies